 After almost four decades studying bodywork and getting advanced training in Rolfing and physical therapy modalities, I’ve created a new, improved, more effective version of Rolfing called Strength and Mobility (SAM) Rolfing.
 I now assess movement with the Functional Movement Screen or the Selective Functional Movement Assessment to provide a clinical foundation and direction to support the mobility and postural gains created from Rolfing.

-I had to create this proprietary new form of Rolfing because I discovered limitations in the traditional Rolfing methods.
+I had to create this proprietary new form of 2 second Rolfing with 2 second stretches because I discovered limitations in the traditional Rolfing methods.
 I wanted my work to be more effective faster, and last longer for you.
 I spent many hours working with clients, and consulting with physical therapists and medical doctors, to create SAM Rolfing techniques that give you structural integration unavailable through regular Rolfing methods.